-Food processors are easily one of the busiest appliances in a kitchen, but the wrong choice of food processor can be easily forgotten.
-The key to having a food processor that takes an important role in your meal preparation is choosing the ideal option for your unique use cases.
+Food processors are among the busiest appliances in a kitchen, but the wrong choice can be easily forgotten.
+The key to having a food processor that plays a vital role in meal preparation is choosing the ideal option for your unique use cases.

 To help with this, we have curated a list of the best seven food processors in Australia by use case and type.
 Read on to discover a suitable companion for your next and many more food preparations.